Cathy Ratcliff – Talks about her motivations for studying for her PhD

 “The mentality of doing a PhD is that it always feels like Sunday night and you haven’t done your homework!”

-says Dr Erica Harrison who her Collaborative Doctoral Award PhD at the University of Bristol, partnering with Czech Radio to study the Czechoslovak Government-in-Exile
+says Dr Erica Harrison who got her Collaborative Doctoral Award PhD at the University of Bristol, partnering with Czech Radio to study the Czechoslovak Government-in-Exile.

 Niall Geraghty – The benefits of doing a PhD

 …Enjoy it!
 It’s a wonderful opportunity to have that length of time to dedicate solely to one project.
 It won’t be repeated in the same way again…”

 says Niall Geraghty who completed his PhD in Contemporary Argentine Literature at the University of Cambridge in 2015.

 Malcolm McNeill – Chinese Painting Specialist at Christie’s

 …the prestige of the AHRC award, once you have it on your CV, gives gravity to your later career.
 That made a difference, I think, in a number of the jobs that I applied for…”